 This historical concept of race has faced substantial scientific and philosophical challenge, with some important thinkers denying both the logical coherence of the concept and the very existence of races.
 Others defend the concept of race, albeit with substantial changes to the foundations of racial identity, which they depict as either socially constructed or, if biologically grounded, neither discrete nor essentialist, as the historical concept would have it.

-This entry focuses on contemporary scholarship regarding the conceptual, ontological, epistemological, and normative questions pertaining to race.
-Apart from an introductory section on the history of the concept of race in the West and in Western philosophy, it does not focus on authors such as Frederick Douglass, W.E.B.
-DuBois, or Frantz Fanon, or movements, such as Negritude, Critical Race Theory, Black Identity, Philosophy of Liberation, or Feminist Perspectives on Race.
+This entry focuses primarily on contemporary scholarship regarding the conceptual, ontological, epistemological, and normative questions pertaining to race, with an introductory section on the history of the concept of race in the West and in Western philosophy.
+Aside from some discussion in Section 5, it does not focus in depth on authors such as Frederick Douglass, W.E.B.
+DuBois, or Frantz Fanon, or movements, such as Négritude, Critical Race Theory, Black Identity, Philosophy of Liberation, or Feminist Perspectives on Race.
 Interested readers should consult the relevant entries in the Stanford Encyclopedia of Philosophy for insight into these and other topics important to the study of race in philosophy.

-In Section II, I will trace the historical origins and development of the concept of race.
-Section III covers contemporary philosophical debates over whether races actually exist.
-Thereafter, in section IV I will examine the differences between race and ethnicity.
-Finally, in Section V I will survey debates among moral, political and legal philosophers over the validity of racial identity, racial solidarity, and race-specific policies such as affirmative action and race-based representation.
+In Section 1, we trace the historical origins and development of the concept of race.
+Section 2 covers contemporary philosophical debates over whether races actually exist.
+Thereafter, in Section 3 we examine the differences between race and ethnicity.
+Section 4 surveys debates among moral, political and legal philosophers over the validity of racial identity, racial solidarity, and race-specific policies such as affirmative action and race-based representation.
+Section 5 outlines engagement with the concept of race within Continental philosophy.

 - 1. History of the Concept of Race